shybovycha/shybovycha.github.io/_posts/2017-03-12-libc-component-interaction.md

 a `VirtualDOMNode` itself, that meant to pass a `VirtualDOMNode` instance to the `view` function.
 And if I did so, I'd get `Mithril.js`.

-If I inherit component class from a `VirtualDOMNode`, I'd step away from the initial purpose of keeping `view` and `update` functions separated and pure.
+If I inherit a component class from a `VirtualDOMNode`, I'd step away from the initial purpose of keeping `view` and `update` functions separated and pure.

-The library exposed a `Store` class, which is very similar to [Redux](http://redux.js.org).
+The library exposes a `Store` class, which is very similar to [Redux](http://redux.js.org).
 This class was also used internally to handle components' state changes.
 But that did not solve the problem in any way.

-So what I did eventually is I created a `Component` class, which encapsulated both `view` and `update` functions, internal component state and the `dispatch` function, which operated on the component's internal state.
-I also exposed the `render()` method, which could then be used to bind component to an external `Store` object _(which I'll cover in a minute)_.
+I ended up creating a `Component` class, which encapsulated both `view` and `update` functions, internal component state and the `dispatch` function, which operated on the component's internal state.
+I also exposed the `render()` method, which could then be used to bind a component to an external `Store` object _(which I'll cover in a minute)_.

 # Re-using components